How to Build a Beehive

 Do not use treated wood.
 Lumber treated with chemicals can be very hazardous to honey bees!

-Steps to Build A Honey Bee Hive
+Steps to Build A Beehive

-- choose a hive style
+- choose the right hive style (Langstroth, Top Bar, Warre etc.)

 - find good construction plans – download and print several copies